kwaldenphd/propublica-compas-lab/README.md

 Discussion questions:
 - What stood out to you from the story?
   * Where and how do we see race and surveillance at work?
-- From reading the story, what are you able to tell about how the authors' analyzed the technology system?
+- From reading the story, what are you able to tell about how the authors analyzed the technology system?
-- How do the authors describe the role/functionality/design/etc. of the technology system?
+- How do the authors describe the design and functionality of the technology system?
-- Other thoughts/comments/questions/observations.
+- Other comments, questions, etc.

 # The Methodology

 Read: Jeff Larson, Surya Mattu, Lauren Kirchner, and Julia Angwin, “[How We Analyzed the COMPAS Recidivism Algorithm](https://www.propublica.org/article/how-we-analyzed-the-compas-recidivism-algorithm)” *ProPublica* (23 May 2016).

 Discussion questions:
-- What was the goal or central questions for the study?
+- What were the goals or central questions for the study?
-- What data sources did they draw on (and why)?
+- Wat data sources did they draw on (and why)?
 - How did they approach analyzing the algorithm?
   * Specific questions
   * Statistical methods
   * Visualizations/calculations
 - What conclusions do the authors draw from the analysis?
   * Connections we can make with race and surveillance?
-- Other thoughts/comments/questions/observations.
+- Other comments, questions, observations, etc.

 # Data Sources